RomiSolMolina/workflowCompressionML/README.md

 Repository tree:

 - The workflow comprises the following folders:
-    - compressionAndTraining
+    - 00-environment
-    - assessmentFramework
+    - 01-compressionAndTraining
-    - hls4mlIntegration
+    - 02-hls4mlIntegration
-    - integrationPYNQ*
+    - 03-assessmentFramework
-    - environment
+    - 04-integrationPYNQ*

 * *The folder integrationPYNQ is for those willing to integrate the ML IP core into the PYNQ framework.